Clean water thanks to the sun

 Organic pollutants in water can be broken down using solar energy and photocatalysts. ©Promes, CNRS, Courtesy of the author

-These organic micropollutants—such as pesticides, pharmaceuticals, and persistent organic compounds—are often detected in water at extremely low concentrations (micrograms, or even nanograms, per liter), but even at these concentrations, their impact on aquatic ecosystems and public health is well established.
+These organic micropollutants—such as pesticides, pharmaceuticals, and persistent organic pollutants—are often detected in water at extremely low concentrations (micrograms, or even nanograms, per liter), but even at these levels, their impact on aquatic ecosystems and public health is well established.

 Global warming is exacerbating the situation, as temperature fluctuations, changes in hydrological patterns, and extreme weather events can affect the movement of these substances and lead to an increase in their concentration in water bodies.